 Read Sharon Ringe, "When Women Interpret the Bible," and Carol Newsom, "Women as biblical Interpreters before the Twentieth Century," in Women's Bible Commentary Third Edition (2012) 1-24.
-On course website on Quercus
+Individual articles are posted under the modules tab on Quercus.

-2. Tuesday September 21: Women Writers of the Early Church
+2. Thursday September 21: Women Writers of the Early Church